 These events and workshops are an important resource for LSA undergrads—one element in a series of experiences during your time at Michigan.
 Each is designed to help you gain clarity about your professional path and next steps.

-The annual LSA Internship Forum is designed to help you navigate the internship search process and learn how to maximize the experience.
+The annual LSA Internship Fair is designed to help you navigate the internship search process and learn how to maximize the experience.
 Past interns will share their own experiences and tips, and Hub staff are available to work with you to identify the best next steps for you.
-It’s also a place to gain advice from alumni, from recent grads just breaking into their industry all the way up to those with established, decades-long careers.
+It’s also a place to gain advice from alums, from recent grads just breaking into their industry all the way up to those with established, decades-long careers.

-Graduate School Resource Fair
+LSA Grad School Fair

 If you’re thinking about applying to grad school (or already have it in your plans), you’ll need insight on what makes you a competitive candidate, how to secure funding, and what to expect throughout the process.

-The annual Graduate School Resource Fair gathers all those resources in one place, so you can learn more about programs and application requirements and talk with current grad students across different disciplines about their experiences.
+The annual Grad School Fair gathers all those resources in one place, so you can learn more about programs and application requirements and talk with current grad students across different disciplines about their experiences.
 It’s also a chance for undergrads to develop their plan—outlining what the next steps are on their path to admission to law, medical, business, public policy, and other graduate programs.

 Students who participate in these in-depth talks (RSVPs fill up fast!) get the chance to ask questions directly and walk away with invaluable information.
-Past alumni participants have included Pinterest’s Head of Community Operations Jud Hoffman, New York Times-published international photographer Kirsten Kortebein, and Hamilton producer Jeffrey Seller.
+Past alum participants have included Pinterest’s Head of Community Operations Jud Hoffman, New York Times-published international photographer Kirsten Kortebein, and Hamilton producer Jeffrey Seller.

 What sets these sessions apart is their size and format: a small group in an informal setting (dress code is come as you are).
 No resume exchanges or fussy suits—these sessions invite students to explore and understand, rather than compete.

 To explore and RSVP for Fall sessions, click here to visit LSA Engage.